PeterVanNostrand/FACET/README.md

 ## Datasets

 A listing of datasets which FACET has been applied on including the number of instance `N`, the number of features `n` and the number of features after one hot encoding.
-Datasets marked with `*` have results included in the paper with the remainder expect `loans` presented here.
+Datasets marked with `*` have results included in the paper with the remainder except `loans` presented here.
 All figures shown here and in the paper can be found in the `./figures/` directory.

 | Dataset Name                                   | Abbreviated Name | N     | n   | n (one-hot) | Source                                                                                  |
 | ---------------------------------------------- | ---------------- | ----- | --- | ----------- | --------------------------------------------------------------------------------------- |